merge/skulls/README.md

 ### Example: internal
 CAUTION: THIS IS NOT ENCOURAGED

-* You have to have your 8MB chip flashed externally after `ifdtool -u ifdmegbe.rom` before this, once
+* Only for updating!
+You have to have your 8MB chip flashed externally after `ifdtool -u ifdmegbe.rom` before this, once
 * very convenient, but according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
 * download a released 4MB "top" rom image